 I can't get what's behind a company decision

 SparkFabrik claims to be open to every voice.
-Still in the end someone in the management board has to take final decisions.
+Still in the end someone on the management board has to take the final decision.
 It may be that you don't get all the reasons behind a specific choice.
-In that case, feel free to reach out for someone in the management board (target specific persons if you are sure to know who took that decision) and ask for clarifications.
+In that case, feel free to reach out to someone on the management board (target specific persons if you are sure to know who took that decision) and ask for clarification.

-We really want everyone to be on board and it's important that everybody who has an interest in understanding the company direction can get explanations about it.
+We really want everyone to be on board and it's important that everybody with an interest in understanding the company's direction can get explanations about it.

-First of all, try to solve it by mean of polite, explicit discussion.
-Try not to be shy, touchy or too proud: our manifesto assumes that all of us work giving the best.
+First of all, try to solve it using polite, explicit discussion.
+Try not to be shy, touchy or too proud: our manifesto assumes that all of us do our work giving the best.
 If things don't click, admit it with transparency and an open mind for the ideas of your interlocutor.

-If this won't solve, you can talk with your team leader or a management board representative.
-Odds are good your mate will arrange a meeting with the person your are in trouble with, to help both of you analyzing things from an unbiased position.
+If this won't fix, talk with your team leader or a management board representative.
+Odds are good your mate will arrange a meeting with the person you are in trouble with, to help both of you analyze things from an unbiased position.

-We can't promise all will be OK but we are sure that everyone will have a chance to express her voice.
+We can't promise all will be OK but we are sure that everyone will have a chance to express their voice.

 I want to propose a company-wide activity

 Great!
-If it's something outside the working time, organized and carried out by the involved people (better yet if anyone can opt in/out at wish) but still meant to be a "company event" (a dinner, a meetup, the [Board Game Night], etc) you can use [Slack channels] and surely propose it out loud in the office!
+If it's something outside the working time, organized and carried out by the involved people (better yet if anyone can opt-in/out at wish) but still meant to be a "company event" (a dinner, a meetup, the [Board Game Night], etc) you can use [Slack channels] to propose it out loud to the office!
 The bottom line is that you can organize it without any prior consent.